wenwen0319/wenwen0319.github.io/eviltwin.md

 ## For A Private Wifi Network
 e.g., in home

+Characteristics:
-Characteristics: We can get all the information of the available AP.(e.g., MAC address, password, encryption, channel, frequency)
+* We can get all the information of the available AP.(e.g., MAC address, password, encryption, channel, frequency)

 ### Evil Twins are different from the original AP
 Detection Method: It’s just like fingerprint.
 We save all the information in a dataset, and check if all information is right.

 ### Evil Twins are the same with the original AP
-MSDU is in a beacon frame
-Sequence number of the MSDU should be a continuous number.
-From 0x000 to 0xFFF It’s hard to change an AP’s MSDU sequence number.
-Even if you change the sequence number, they can not be a continuous sequence.
+MSDU is in a beacon frame.
+Sequence number of the MSDU should be a continuous number from 0x000 to 0xFFF.
+It’s hard to change an AP’s MSDU sequence number.
+Even if you change the sequence number, two continuous sequences can not merge into one continuous sequence.

 ### Pros and Cons
 Pros: